Roche Molecular Solutions Media Relations

 Pleasanton, 21 Jan 2019

-Roche (SIX: RO, ROG; OTCQX: RHHBY) announced today the addition of two new sample types for utilization on the cobas® 4800 System: Dried Blood Spot (DBS) for qualitative early infant diagnosis (EID) and the cobas® Plasma Separation Card for quantitative viral load testing.
+Roche (SIX: RO, ROG; OTCQX: RHHBY) announced today the addition of two new sample types for utilisation on the cobas® 4800 System: Dried Blood Spot (DBS) for qualitative early infant diagnosis (EID).
 These solutions further improve access to HIV diagnostic tests.

 Children born with HIV are particularly vulnerable.
 Without reliable early infant diagnosis and treatment, 50% of them will die before their second birthday.1 The use of dried blood spots (DBS) can facilitate PCR testing, and more importantly make sample collection easy, even from the smallest infant.
 A quick heel prick is all that’s required to produce an adequate sample.

 About Roche’s Tradition of Commitment to HIV Care

 In 2014, Roche announced, the Global Access Program for increased access to HIV diagnostics.
 Roche partnered with national governments, local healthcare facilities, communities and international agencies, including UNAIDS, CHAI, Unitaid, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), Global Fund, and Centres for Disease Control (CDC), to establish programs that would go beyond providing diagnostic tests.
 Since its inception, the program has expanded substantially in menu and geographic footprint to provide increased access to diagnostics at affordable pricing for qualifying organisations in eligible countries with the highest disease burden.